 • developing business, marketing or other plans.

-• Actively setting up a business that has not yet started to operate will only be recognised for a maximum of 6 months in every 12 months.
+• Actively setting up a business will only be recognised for a maximum of 13 fortnights in every 12 months.

-• The activity does not need to be reported consecutively within the 12 months and may apply to more than one business.
+• The participation does not need to be reported consecutively within the 12 months and may apply to more than one business.

-• Recipients (1.1.R.07) with a compulsory mutual obligation requirement will automatically be entitled to 36 hours of subsidised approved child care per fortnight (step 1 of the activity test).
+• Recipients (1.1.R.07) with a compulsory mutual obligation requirement will automatically be entitled to 72 hours of subsidised approved child care per fortnight as the basic subsidy amount.

-• CA recipients will automatically be entitled to 72 hours of subsidised approved child care per fortnight.
+• CA recipients will automatically be entitled to 72 hours of subsidised approved child care per fortnight as the basic subsidy amount.

-If an individual undertakes another type of activity (not listed above) that would maintain or improve work skills or employment prospects (or both), they can make an application to Centrelink to have these hours of activity recognised for the purpose of the CCS activity test.
+If an individual undertakes another type of participation (not listed above) that would maintain or improve work skills or employment prospects (or both), they can make an application to Centrelink to have these hours of participation recognised for the purpose of the subsidised hours result.

-Act reference: FAAct Schedule 2 clause 12(2) What is recognised activity
+Act reference: FAAct Schedule 2 clause 12(2) What is recognised participation

 SSAct section 5(1)-'adopted child', section 1207A-'child'